rhymu8354/MoonUnit/README.md

     mugit select main
     mugit pull
+    mugit select main

+(The second `mugit select main` is only needed to work around a known bug in `mugit` where pinned dependency projects are not properly pinned until selected a second time.
+This may be fixed in the future and then it will no longer be required to select a second time.)

 Alternatively, refer to the `main.xml` file.
 Although it is in XML format, the markup should not be too difficult to understand.
 It merely lists the